-Setup the SIMFLT and SIMTRS bits.
-Select the SPI Slave mode using the SIM2~SIM0 bits in the SIMC0 control register.
+Setup the SIMWIRE bit in the SIMC0 control register to select either the 3-wire connection mode or 4-wire connection mode.
+Setup the SIMFLT and SIMTRS bits if the SIMWIRE is high.
+Select the SPI Slave mode using the SIM2~SIM0 bits in the SIMC0 control register

-Setup the CSEN bit and setup the MLS bit to choose if the data is MSB or LSB first, this setting must be the same with the Master device.
+Setup the CSEN bit and setup the MLS bit to choose if the data is MSB or LSB first, this setting must be the same with the Master devices.